pcwadarong/Uni-Form/README.md

   <br/>

-- Project **A!right** provides a service where users can easily set up and manage checklists tailored to their daily schedules.
-- The primary target audience for the project includes:
+- ## Overview
+- The Uniform Project allows college students to access and create surveys in one place, facilitating easy survey creation for creators and providing participants with a sense of accomplishment along with tangible rewards for contributing to better services.

+### Creator Services
+- We provide survey creation, editing, participant management, and analysis services.
+- Users can easily create surveys using various templates.
+- They can receive notifications upon survey completion.
+- Special surveys help highlight one's own survey.
+- Analysis services, including tables and graphs, are available for survey insights.

+### Participant Services
+- Participants can easily join surveys of their choice and accumulate points for rewards upon logging in.
+- Since personal information isn't directly shared, participants can engage without concerns and shorten the cumbersome personal information input process.
+- The comment feature enables participants to provide additional assistance to creators.
+- By contributing to others' university lives, participants can feel a sense of accomplishment.

+### Analysis Services
+- Everyone can access results for specific surveys.
+- Users can refer to existing surveys before creating their own, resolving uncertainties.
-  - Users who need to check items according to their daily schedules.
+    - Users who need to check items according to a schedule.
-  - Users who find it difficult to create checklists from scratch and seek recommendations.
+    - Users who find it difficult to compose checklists from scratch and seek recommendations.
-  - Users who want to save custom checklists for reuse.
+    - Users who want to save and reuse custom checklists.
-  - Users who want to share checklists with others participating in the same schedule.
+    - Users who want to share checklists with others they share schedules with.

   <br/>

 ## 프로젝트 진행 기간
-2024.04.05 ~ 2024.04.ing..
+2024.04.09 ~ 2024.04.ing..

  <br/>